 Sitting in the middle of damn near nowhere, Ely proudly embraces its remote, wild west vibe.
-The motels and casinos are a throwback to the 50’s.
+The motels and casinos are a throwback to the ’50s.
 A patina of powdered paint fleck off abandoned brick and metal.
-At night, a chevron of motorbikes cruise the strip under the glow of casino lights.
-If you have the itch, the tables are open 24 hours-a-day.
+At night, a chevron of motorbikes cruises the strip under the glow of casino lights.
+If you have the itch, the tables are open 24 hours a day.

 Most of the Ely hotels have ties to gaming, so expect a lively, smoky lobby.
 For a real throwback experience, consider staying at the renovated Hotel Nevada (about $100 a night), or one of the dozens of smaller motels lining the strip, each buzzing with a vacancy/no vacancy sign.